IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 defineComponents(IgcDialogComponent);
 ```

-The simplest way to display the dialog component is to use its `Show` method and call it on a button click.
+The simplest way to display the dialog component is to use its `show` method and call it on a button click.

 ```html
 <igc-button onclick="dialog.show()" variant="contained">Show Dialog</igc-button>